google/mount-zip/README.md

 # PERFORMANCE

-On small archives **mount-zip** has the same performance as commonly used virtual filesystems such as KIO, Gnome GVFS, mc vfs, unpackfs, avfs and fuse-zip.
-But on large archives containing many files, **mount-zip** is pretty quick.
+**mount-zip** works well with large archives containing many files.
 For example on my laptop, a ZIP archive containing more than 70,000 files is mounted in half a second:

 ```
 $ ls -lh linux-5.14.15.zip